Check out our very own Performance Team featured on the Emily Batty Project!

 Mandatory requirements for competitive team athletes: well-functioning & maintained mountain bike with front shock and clipless pedals (younger riders may be transitioning), helmet, and the purchase of a team club jersey and ABA membership.
 Recommended 27.5- 29 wheel size.

 Athletes should be confident riding blue trails, and have a desire to try more technical terrain.
 They should have a desire to train and to race.
-This is not an enduro/ downhill group, it is cross country, and so athletes should understand that most time is spent climbing!
+After the first session, if athletes need to switch to the REC bike program, refunds will be issued.

 Ages - 11-15 They should be able to complete Merlin loop in under 1:45.